xyang2uchicago/BioTIP_application/README.md

 <a name="Identifying Dynamic Network Biomodule"></a>
  __S4: Identifying Dynamic Network Biomodule__

 Here, ‘module’ refers to a cluster of network nodes (e.g. transcripts) highly linked (e.g. by correlation).
-“Biomodule” refers to the module resenting a highest score called “Module-Criticality Index (MCI)” per state.
+“Biomodule” refers to the module resenting significantly highest score called “Module-Criticality Index (MCI)” per state.

-  The following step shows a graph of classified clustered samples for five different stages.
+  The following step shows a graph of classified clustered samples for five different states.
 MCI score is calculated for each module using the `getMCI` function.
-The `getMaxMCImember` function will obtain a list of modules with highest MCI at each stage.
+The `getMaxMCImember` function will obtain a list of modules with the highest MCI at each stage.
 Use `"head(maxCIms)"` to view the MCI scores calculated.
-Use `plotMaxMCI` function to view the line plot of highest MCI score at each stage.
+Use `plotMaxMCI` function to view the line linking the highest MCI score at each state.

 ```{r,echo=TRUE, warning=FALSE}
 membersL_noweight <- getMCI(cluster,test,adjust.size = FALSE)